Sunan al-Darimi

 Despite its title as a Musnad, it is not arranged by narrator in the manner of other Musnads, such as that of Tayalisi or Ibn Hanbal.
 It is arranged by subject matter in the manner of a book of Sunan, like the Sunan Ibn Majah.

 Description

-It contain almost three thousand five hundred hadith (3833) according to Maktaba Shamila.
-The arrangement of Hadiths are by subject matter.
-Most of Hadiths in Sunan are authentic, only few of Hadiths are weak (Dhaif).
+It contains approximately 3,833 hadith according to Al-Maktaba Al-Shamela, which are arranged by subject matter.
+Most of them are considered authentic, with some being weak.

 Conveyance

 Darimi transmitted these hadiths to `Isa ibn `Umar al-Samarqandi; date of death unknown, but presumably after 293 AH.
 Thereafter it passed to: